dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 to the host through a volume mount, and is then "picked up" by the builder pod by mounting the same location from the host.

-## Pod scheduling in Orchest
+## Pod scheduling in Dadosfera AI

-In order to provide a better user experience, Orchest distinguishes activities between what could be called an "interactive scope" and a "non-interactive scope".
+In order to provide a better user experience, Dadosfera AI distinguishes activities between what could be called an "interactive scope" and a "non-interactive scope".
 The interactive scope includes any activity where the user is directly involved in waiting to continue its tasks.
 For example, an interactive pipeline run, a Jupyter kernel starting, waiting for an interactive session to be ready, etc. Obviously, we want to make events part of this scope happen as quickly as possible.

-Given this premise, and the fact that the `orchest-api` knows on which node(s) an environment image is, Orchest interacts with the scheduling of pods of interest in order to have the best user experience while balancing node pressure across the cluster.
+Given this premise, and the fact that the `orchest-api` knows on which node(s) an environment image is, Dadosfera AI interacts with the scheduling of pods of interest in order to have the best user experience while balancing node pressure across the cluster.
 The entire logic can be found in the `pod_scheduling.py` module of the `orchest-api`, and it's, at the high level, pretty simple: anything that belongs to the **interactive scope** is scheduled to be **on any node that already